mregni/EmbyStat/README.md

 Translations are managed with the Crowdin web service.
 Feel free to help us translate the application in your own language here: [https://crowdin.com/project/embystat](https://crowdin.com/project/embystat).
 If your language is not listed just create a new feature request or ping me.

+## Feature request

+If you have some crazy idea you want to see implemented in EmbyStat you can create a feature request  on [https://embystat.featureupvote.com/](https://embystat.featureupvote.com/)
+Or just go and upvote your favorite features so I have a better idea about what I should build next.

 ## Technology

 This project is build from scratch with the following technologies: